 - Parliaments and civil servants working in Parliaments and Legislative Councils;

-- Professional and commercial associations representing social partners, as well as representatives of trade unions and employers’ associations;
+- Representatives of social partners, trade unions and employers’ associations;

 TAIEX does not provide direct support to civil society, private citizens, or to individual companies.